-Repainting your cabinets is a great way to give your kitchen a fresh, new look.
+Repainting your cabinets is a great way to give your kitchen a fresh, newer look.

 However, there is a deceptive amount of prep work that needs to be done beforehand in order to make sure your cabinets look good when the job is done.

-One of the best products in achieving this is something called TSP.
+One of the best products for achieving this is something called TSP.

-In this article, we will discuss what exactly TSP is, some pros and cons to the product, and how to use it in cleaning your cabinets.
+In this article, we will discuss what exactly TSP is, some pros and cons of the product, and how to use it in cleaning your cabinets.

 What is a TSP Cleaner?

-You will typically find it in a white, powdered or crystallized form and it is normally mixed with water to create an alkaline cleaning solution.
+You will typically find it in a white, powdered, or crystallized form, which is usually mixed with water to create an alkaline cleaning solution.

-When it comes to cabinets, it is great at removing kitchen grease build-up that gets in the way of new paint.
+When it comes to cabinets, it is excellent at removing kitchen grease build-up that gets in the way of new paint.

-If your kitchen cabinets have mildew, heavy smoke or layers of deposited soot, TSP is effective at removing that as well if you mix it with a little bit of bleach.
+If your kitchen cabinets have molds, mildew, heavy smoke, or layers of deposited soot, TSP is effective at removing that as well if you mix it with a little bit of bleach.

 Pros and Cons of TSP Cleaner